 Defined by the towering mountains, these have taught the locals how to cohabit with vertical walls, extreme weather like severe winters, raging thunderstorms, fog and persistent rain, while also other natural phenomena like avalanches, erosion and flooding rivers.
 The rain has its young in Bohinj according to a Slovenian saying and we can easily nod in agreement seeing the numbers of an average annual precipitation.
 In fact, the Julian Alps, where the Bohinj Valley is located, receive more than 3,200 mm of precipitation per year, which qualifies them as one of the wettest Alps in Europe!

-Its bare remoteness might have moulded its people in unique ways but it has also protected them from certain dangers that threatened the rest of the country.
+Its bare remoteness might have shaped its people in unique ways but it has also protected them from certain dangers that threatened the rest of the country.
 In the 15th and 16th centuries the Turks were pushing hard to invade the country, killing or enslaving as many as 200,000 people and causing a huge damage to the economy.
 They also tried to break through to the Bohinj Valley but gave up due to the sheer inaccessibility of the mountainous terrain a few kilometers further up from Bled.
 The village where the Turks turned around is even nowadays called “Obrne”, meaning the point of turning around.

 It comes as no surprise that Mt.
 Triglav, the highest mountain of Slovenia, was first conquered by four brave men from the Bohinj area in 1778.
 They continued the work of Baltazar Hacquet, a doctor and botanist who had made an attempt a year earlier but failed to reach the top.
 The four hearty men as they are usually referred to nowadays needed three days to conquer Triglav; on the first day they ascended up to Velo Polje, where the Vodnik Hut was erected almost a hundred years later, on the second day they made it to the foothills of the very peak of Triglav searching for a possible way up, and on the third day they climbed to the top up the “green avalanche”, the Triglav glacier that used to measure 15 ha back in their days.

 Fast forward to today, many things have changed; the glacier has notably shrunk to a mere 1.5 ha with a volume about 300 times smaller than in the 18th century, while a network of well established trails have been set for anyone wanting to climb Mt.Triglav.
 Many hikers use almost the same trail as did the four hearty men in 1778, however, the time frame had changed a bit during the past centuries.
-Today, trail runners can reach the top of the highest mountain and return home by lunch, while those taking an easier but steady pace can make it up and down the mountain in one day.
+Today, trail runners can reach the top of the highest mountain and return home by lunch, while those taking an easier but steady pace can make it up and down the mountain in one long day.
 Nevertheless, our generations will never know the thrills of a true adventure searching for the passes in a maze of shrubs, rocks and ice as did the first-timers.

 Many trails have been set and marked also in the closer vicinity of Lake Bohinj to facilitate a better sense of direction in the mountains for people who haven’t been brought up around that area.
 One of those luring peaks above the lake, of which a mere glance at its rocky south face plunging steep down toward the lake can easily spark a desire to climb it, is Mt.
 Pršivec.
 I can only imagine that the name derives from the powdery snow sprinkling down from the steep slopes of its peak even weeks after a snowfall.